 What Will You See on a Typical Seine River Cruise?

 Ah, the Seine.
-It’s isn’t exaggerating to sat that no other river in the world has been the subject of so much poetic fussing, frantic picture-taking and all-around adulation.
-Touring the river– the literal center of Parisian civilization– is a great way to familarize yourself with stunning monuments, historical buildings and ornate bridges.
+It’s probably safe to say that no other river in the world has been the subject of so much poetic fussing, frantic picture-taking and all-around adulation.
+Touring the river– which is the literal center of Parisian civilization– is a great way to familarize yourself with stunning monuments, historical buildings and ornate bridges.
 Photo opportunities also abound, of course.

 Most sightseeing cruises, including those from Bateaux-Mouches, Bateaux Parisiens and Vedettes du Pont Neuf, include commented views of the following sites and monuments: